osquery/osquery/docs/wiki/installation/cli-flags.md

 Maximum number of events to buffer in the backing store while waiting for a query to 'drain' or trigger an expiration.
 If the expiration (`events_expiry`) is set to 1 day, this max value indicates that only 1000 events will be stored before dropping each day.
 In this case the limiting time is almost always the scheduled query.
 If a scheduled query that select from events-based tables occurs sooner than the expiration time that interval becomes the limit.

+**Windows Only**

+`--windows_event_channels="System,Application,Setup,Security"`

+List of Windows event log channels to subscribe to.
+By default the Windows event log publisher will subscribe to some of the more common major event log channels.
+However you can subscribe to additional channels using the `Log Name` field value in the Windows event viewer.
+For example, to subscribe to Windows Powershell script block logging one would first enable the feature and then subscribe to the channel with `--windows_event_channels="Microsoft-Windows-PowerShell/Operational"`

 ### Logging/results flags

 `--logger_plugin=filesystem`